jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

     # Install Pygments and solarized style
     pip install Pygments pygments-style-solarized

-    # Generate a CSS files of light and dark solarized colours
+    # Generate CSS files of light and dark solarized colours
     pygmentize -S solarizeddark -f html > solarizeddark.css pygmentize -S solarizedlight -f html > solarizedlight.css

 You can then add these CSS files to your template to get solarized code highlighting in your posts.

-Note that I found I had to set the overall background colour to get things to look right, here's what I did:
+Note: I found I had to set the overall background colour to get things to look right, here's what I did:

     :::css